 This final algorithm is the “holy grail”!
-It will allow direct conversion of MXD files to their equivalent QGS project file, keeping as much of the original MXD settings as are translatable to QGIS project settings.
+It allows direct conversion of MXD files to their equivalent QGS project file, keeping as much of the original MXD settings as are translatable to QGIS project settings.

 MXD Integration into QGIS application

-- Support will be added allowing drag and drop of MXD documents to the QGIS window.
-This will convert the document in the background and open as an equivalent QGIS project.
+- MXD documents can be dragged and dropped to the QGIS window.
+This will convert the document in the background and open it as an equivalent QGIS project.

-- MXD documents will be shown within the QGIS browser panel, allowing them to be directly opened as new projects.
+- MXD documents are shown within the QGIS browser panel, allowing them to be directly opened as new projects.

-Potential future follow up work could build off stages 1-4 and add support for MPK map packages and LPK layer packages.
-These formats could potentially be exposed within the QGIS browser panel and support drag and drop to the QGIS main window, much like the LYR and MXD support added in stages 2 and 4 respectively.
+Potential future follow up work will add support for MPK map packages and LPK layer packages.
+These formats will be exposed within the QGIS browser panel and will support drag and drop to the QGIS main window, much like the LYR and MXD functionality described above.